Down the TikTok Rabbit Hole: Jalapeño Rosé, Why Not?

 Wine Situation Final Five!
 Meaghan OdumWine Situation Final Five!
 Christopher Ruhland

 New summer, new vintage to try.
 Pale salmon pink, excellent clarity.
 Nectarine note in nose, even when well chilled.
 Floral, nectarine and lemon flavors, blessedly dry, mineral finish with a touch of skin astringency.
-Love this wine! — 2 months ago
+Love this wine! — a year ago